Deferred? Write a letter of continued interest and choose your EDII school!

 How to Write the Stanford University Essays

-Stanford University asks applicants to answer eight prompts total for the 2023-2024 applications.
+Stanford University asks applicants to answer eight prompts for the 2024-2025 applications.
 First, students must respond to five prompts with short form essays of only 50 words in length.
 Then, students must write three short essays designed to highlight three other aspects of themselves.
-Learn more about how to answer these prompts, here!
+Read on to see how you can best highlight your core traits, values and experiences and showcase why Stanford is the perfect school for you!

 Short Essays